robobe/robobe.github.io/docs/index.md

 # Robots Inside

 First steps in robotics Systems.\
-From hardware to applications.
-Step by step.
+From hardware to applications

+## Last action
+- Move to zsh
+- Start dev in .devcontainers
+- Learn Behavior Trees

 ::: row cards